Application of quantum Darwinism to a structured environment: Introduction

-Our approach enacts a partitioning of the environment into its memory and non-memory parts, where $X$ is assigned to either one of two cases: (i) the full environment modes, or (ii) the memory region (see Fig. \ref{Fig1}).
-The intent is to specifically look at where information is shared redundantly: also, in view of Refs. \cite{Zwolak2009,Zwolak2010}, we aim to examine how quantum Darwinism is affected for a state (ii) which mixes over time by evolving through a noisy quantum channel.
-As we will show, in case (i) redundant information tends to always emerge at long times, which is also is found in case (ii) though this can only be quantified within certain dynamical limits.
+where $X_f$ makes up some fraction (in size) of $X$ and $S(\rho)=-\text{Tr}\left[\rho\,\text{ln}\,\rho\right]$ is the von Neumann entropy of $\rho$.
+The QMI defines a measure of correlations which act as a communication channel between the subsystems. \\ The central thesis of quantum Darwinism is that the class of system-environment states produced by decoherence is unique, in that the states contain correlations encoding many local copies of classical data about the open system.
+This is done under a selection process during which only records specific to the pointer states can create lasting copies of themselves, and so end up passing their information into many different fragments.
+The redundancy $R_{\delta}$ \cite{Blume-Kohout2008, *Blume-Kohout2006, *Blume-Kohout2005, *Blume-KohoutPhDthesis} quantifies the average number of fragments that record up to classical information $I(\rho_{SX_f})=(1-\delta)S(\rho_S)$, with a small deficit $\delta$.
+To this effect, a large $R_{\delta}$ implies widely deposited classical data in the environment on the pointer observable\textemdash this being, in practice, the only knowledge of the quantum system accessible to measurements. \\ In this paper we join this framework to a qubit system coupled to an ensemble of bosonic subenvironments.
+The motivation is two-fold.
+Firstly, it is of fundamental interest to understand whether the success of quantum Darwinism applies to an as of yet unexplored regime.
+It has in fact been shown that classical features are inherent to generic models of quantum Darwinism \cite{Brandao2015}, but it is unclear under what conditions these features manifest beyond the scope of this work.
+Secondly, we aim to consolidate recent investigations which found quantum Darwinism to be inhibited when memory effects arise in the dynamics \cite{Giorgi2015,Galve2016}. \\ Our approach enacts a partitioning of the environment into its memory and non-memory parts, where $X$ is assigned to either one of two cases: (i) the full environment modes or (ii) the memory region (see Fig. \ref{Fig1}).
+The intent is to specifically look at where information is shared redundantly: also, in view of Refs. \cite{Zwolak2009,Zwolak2010}, we aim to examine how quantum Darwinism is affected for state (ii) which mixes over time by evolving through a noisy quantum channel.
+As we will show, in case (i) redundant information tends to always emerge at long times, which is also found in case (ii) though this can only be quantified within certain dynamical limits.
 However, judging whether true effects of quantum Darwinism appear from a large redundancy of the \textit{total} information does not give an accurate picture: writing the QMI in terms of the accessible information and the quantum discord shows most of the environment has to be measured to gain close to full classical data on the qubit.
-Further, the redundancy measure $R_{\delta}$ is used to explore how non-Markovian behaviour of the open system affects its shared correlations with the environment.
-To gain a consistent interpretation of information back-flow using Eq. (\ref{eq:QMI}), we check the time-evolution of the redundancy against temporal changes in the trace distance for an arbitrary pair of input states to the channel.
+Further, the redundancy measure $R_{\delta}$ is used to explore how non-Markovian behavior of the open system affects its shared correlations with the environment.
+To gain a consistent interpretation of information backflow using Eq. (\ref{eq:QMI}), we check the time evolution of the redundancy against temporal changes in the trace distance for an arbitrary pair of input states to the channel. \\ This paper is organised as follows.
+In Sec. \ref{Sec2} we introduce the dynamical solutions of the model via a master equation that describes the dynamics of the qubit and pseudomodes (memory).
+In Sec. \ref{Sec3} we address the application of the quantum Darwinism to our model.
+In Sec. \ref{Sec4} we compute the average of the QMI for different fragments and examine the multipartite structure of the total system-environment correlations, as quantified by Eq. (\ref{eq:QMI}), in terms of its classical and quantum components.
+Finally, we analyze the non-Markovian behavior of the model with regard to its affect on information redundancy.
+The paper is then summarized in Sec. \ref{Sec5}, while details of all methods are outlined in the Appendices.